 Not all of us can have a kitchen like Ree Drummond, where the countertops go on forever and there's basically a whole house's worth of kitchen storage.
 (We can dream, though, right?)
 If you don't have a lot of room in your kitchen and you want to get down to the basics, you might be looking for the essentials.

 Or maybe you know someone who is just starting out building their own kitchen and doesn't yet have the essentials (or the room to store more than a few pieces of equipment in the kitchen they share with two other people).
-Occasionally, you can find baking pan sets, but like pots and pans, it usually better to get them individually so you get exactly what you want.
+Occasionally, you can find high-quality bakeware sets, but like pots and pans, it usually better to get them individually so you get exactly what you want.

 Here's a list of five baking pans that are essential for every baker and cook to have.
 These are the only five pans you need (and I recognize that bakers are going to have some strong opinions here), plus one other that if you have a little extra room or cash is worth splurging on.
 These five baking pans made my list because they are multi-use workhorses, meaning they're all good for more than just baked goods like cakes and cookies.